 Children have a broad spectrum of spiritual experiences, just as adults do, which can occur at any age, and under many different circumstances.
 A child may be in good health when the experience occurs, or they may be sick, injured or dying.
 It may be one experience they have or more.
 Whatever the cause, intensity or duration of the experience, research shows they are not dreams, fantasies, hallucinations or delusions but real experiences.
 In fact, a child may tell you, they are realer than real!

-- Memories of life that pre-dates their current lifetime like being in heaven and waiting to come to earth; living and learning in the spiritual realm(s); having spiritual relationships like spiritual teachers or spiritual family; having far greater capabilities before being born
+- Memories of a life that pre-dates their current lifetime like being in heaven and waiting to come to earth; living and learning in the spiritual realm(s); having spiritual relationships like spiritual teachers or spiritual family; having far greater capabilities before being born

 - Memories of their past lives on earth